-The applicant has provided a 10-foot-wide master-planned trail adjacent to the east side of the main north-south roadway through the South Lake development, as shown on DSP-05042-02.
+The applicant has provided a 10-foot-wide master-planned trail adjacent to the east side of the main north-south roadway through the South Lake development.
 The change in location of this trail was made by the applicant in consultation with DPR.
 The original location to construct this trail provided in CSP-02004 was determined to not be feasible, due to the presence of extensive environmental features.